BartoszCichecki/LenovoLegionToolkit/README.md

 ### Hybrid Mode and GPU Working Modes

+> [!NOTE]
+> Hybrid Mode/GPU Working Mode options _are not_ Advanced Optimus and work separately from it.

 There are two main way you can use your dGPU:

 1. Hybrid mode on - internal laptop display is connected to integrated GPU, discrete GPU will work when needed and power off when not in use, giving better battery life